 The Next Logical Intervention - Vision Therapy

-So, my recommendation to any parent of a struggling reader, of any age from 5 to 25, is to get them to a developmental optometrist and have their vision skills evaluated.
-In a large percentage of cases, the dsylexic child's vision skills will be found deficient.
-Fortunately, in most cases, if the child undergoes vision therapy, those vision skills deficits can be remedied.
-Thus, by addressing delayed or disrupted vision skills development, we improve the child's ability to deal with print.
+So, my recommendation to any parent of a struggling reader of any age is to get their child to a developmental optometrist and have his vision skills evaluated.
+In a large percentage of cases, the dyslexic child's vision skills will be found deficient.
+Fortunately, in most cases, if the child undergoes vision therapy, those vision skills deficits can be corrected.
+And by addressing delayed or disrupted vision skills development, we improve the child's ability to deal with print.

 The Follow-Up Intervention - Phonics Instruction

 Phonics instruction is what I offered when I worked with struggling readers although, ironically, I eventually came to see that as the lesser of their problems.
-In fact, I used the same method that is available here on my site, the OnTrack Reading Phonics Program, a method that can has been designed to be used by any parent with their child.
+In fact, I used the same phonics curriculum available here on my site.
+The OnTrack Reading Phonics Program has been designed to be used by any parent with their child.
 It is an exceptionally effective method for catching a child up quickly when he lacks an understanding of phonics.

 However, over the course of several years, I learned that I was "putting the cart before the horse" in most cases.
-That is, I learned that most of the children I worked with probably were fighting the sort of vision skills problems that would require vision therapy to correct.
-While attempting to get them to absorb phonics instruction before correcting the vision skills deficits could be done, it was going at it the hard way.
+That is, I learned that many of the children I worked with probably were fighting the sort of vision skills problems that would require vision therapy to correct.
+Trying to get them to learn the phonics first was going at it the hard way.

-Fortunately, in the later years of my reading practice, I ended up working in conjunction with a vision therapy department, the Family Vision Center in La Crosse, Wisconsin, operated by Drs.
-Ann Wonderling and Richard Foss.
+Fortunately, in the later years of my reading practice, I ended up working in conjunction with a vision therapy department, the Family Vision Center in La Crosse, Wisconsin, operated by Dr. Ann Wonderling .
 I continued to get clients who had not undergone vision therapy, but I also worked with a lot of children following vision therapy, and my experience was that a child who had undergone vision therapy was generally an easy child to teach.
 This was not the case with many of my young clients who had not had vision therapy.

-Therefore, while I believe I have developed one of the strongest phonics programs you will find for quickly teaching a child all the phonics he will require to become a successful reader, I now absolutely recommend that any child struggling with reading, and especially a child who has had a fair amount of phonics instruction already, should be seen by a developmental optometrist first, before attempting my program, or any other reading program for that matter.
+I have developed one of the strongest phonics programs you will find for quickly teaching a child all the phonics he will require to become a successful reader.
+But I now absolutely recommend that any child struggling with reading, especially one who has had a fair amount of phonics instruction already, should be seen by a developmental optometrist before undergoing my phonics program.
 The money is better spent on getting the appropriate vision skills examination by a developmental optometrist.
-(For more on this in The Vision Piece, see the page Find a Vision Therapy Provider found in The Vision Piece of the Dyslexia Puzzle)
+(For more on this see the page Find a Vision Therapy Provider found in The Vision Piece of the Dyslexia Puzzle)

-If you have a struggling reader, or if you think you will have one in just a couple of years in the case of a very young child, first ensure that your child is not vitamin D3 deficient, and is getting sufficient Omega-3's, particularly if you are noticing that developmental milestones are not being met in a reasonable time frame.
-Pay some attention to ensuring the rest of your child's diet is also satisfactory, again, especially if development is not proceeding at a proper rate.
+If you have a struggling reader, or if you're concerned that you will have one in just a couple of years in the case of a very young child, first ensure that your child is not vitamin D3 deficient, and is getting sufficient Omega-3's, particularly if you are noticing that developmental milestones are not being met in a reasonable time frame.
+Pay some attention to ensuring the rest of your child's diet is also satisfactory, especially if development is not proceeding at a proper rate.

-Next, if signs appear during initial reading instruction that all is not going to go smoothly, immediately begin to suspect a vision skills problem, for this is the developmental issue that, if it is present, will likely become the largest impediment to your child's reading success.
+Next, if signs appear during initial reading instruction that all is not going smoothly, suspect a vision skills problem.
+This is the developmental issue that, if present, will likely become the greatest impediment to your child's reading success.

 And then, once you're convinced that your child's vision skills are intact, proceed with reading instruction.
-Here, my bias leans heavily toward ensuring that your child understands English phonics, especially if he's already struggled with early reading instruction.
-To meet that need, The OnTrack Reading Phonics Program covers all the phonics he will ever need, but many children learn to read regardless of the method used, so it's entirely possible that your child might begin to pick up whatever reading instruction is being offered in school, once the vision needs have been met.
+It's important that your child understands English phonics, especially if he's already struggled with early reading instruction.
+To meet that need, The OnTrack Reading Phonics Program covers all the phonics he will ever need.
+However, many children with intact vision skills learn to read regardless of the method used, so it's entirely possible that your child might begin to pick up whatever reading instruction is being offered in school, once the vision needs have been met.

 And finally, because I view dyslexia as a spectrum of delayed development, with each child displaying different patterns of delay or disruption of development, it's quite likely that other developmental issues will still be present, and that some of those issues might continue to make reading something of a challenge.
 In particular, some children who've undergone both vision therapy and phonics instruction will continue to read more slowly than their peers, but generally they will become readers.
 The slower pace could be due to other developmental delays, in the auditory realm, for example, in the fine or gross motor realms, or even something remaining unaddressed in the visual realm.
 As I said at the beginning, dyslexia is something of a puzzle.
 My intent here is to help you sort through the pieces of that puzzle.
-By doing so it's possible that you can help your child become one of the successful readers that the above approach has turned out during my years of experience working with struggling readers.
+By doing so it's possible that you can help your child become a successful reader.